Harlequln/C1M09X-Advanced_Lane_Lines_finding/README.md

-# Advanced Lane Finding
-Approach on the Udacity Advanced Lane Finding project of the Self-Driving Car Engineer Nanodegree.

-## Goals
+This project is part of Udacity's [Self-Driving-Car Nanodegree][Course].
+The project resources and build instructions can be found [here][Project].

+## Lane lines detection using computer vision
 The main goal of this project is the development of a software pipeline to detect the lane boundaries in the provided videos.
-The pipeline can be subdividided into the following steps:
+The pipeline can be subdividided into the following
+steps:

-1. Determination of the camera calibration matrix and the distortion coefficients.
+1. One-time determination of the camera calibration matrix and its distortion coefficients.
-2. Undistortion of the current video frame.
+2. Use it to correct the distortion of each video frame.
-3. Creation of a binary feature mask for the lane lines detection.
+3. Create a binary feature mask to detect the lane lines.
-4. Transformation  of the binary image into "birds-eye" perspective.
+4. Transforme the binary image into birds-eye perspective.
-5. Detection and fitting of the left and right lane lines to a second order polynomial.
+5. Detect and fit the left and right lane lines to second order polynomials.
-6. Determination of the average radius of curvature and the vehicle offset relative to the lane center.
+6. Determine the average radius of curvature and the vehicle offset with respect to the lane center.
-7. Visual display of the lane boundaries and additional information on the current frame.
+7. Visualize the lane boundaries and additional information on each video frame.

-## 1. Determination of the camera calibration matrix and the distortion coefficients
+## Camera calibration
+The required code for the camera calibration can be found in [``camera_calibration.py``] [Calibration].
+There is also a nice [OpenCV tutorial][CalTut] on this topic.

-Chessboard sample images to calibrate the camera are provided in the ``camera_cal`` folder.
-A 9x6 pattern is visible on most of these images.
-Two sets of points need to be compared for each image:
+Chessboard sample images were captured from different angles with the embedded camera and are provided in the [``camera_cal``][Chessboard] folder.
+A 9x6 pattern is visible on most of them.
+Two sets of points need to be compared to determine the camera calibration matrix:

-- the 2D chessboard corner image points (X, Y) and
+- the chessboard corner *object points* in the 3D world (X, Y, Z), and
-- the corresponding 3D real world chessboard corner object points (X, Y, Z)
+- the corresponding 2D chessboard corner *image points* (X, Y)

-To make things easier the object points are assumed to lie on the XY-plane with the Z-coordinate being zero.
-The same object points are used for the comparison with all chessboard images.
+To make things easier the 3D object points are assumed to lie on the XY-plane with the Z-coordinate being zero.

 ```python
 # Creation of the array of evenly spaced 9x6 object points (x, y, z)